zymen/codegen/README.md

 * **generate entity Book** - generates empty Book entity,
 * **entity Book generate property text username** - generates property username inside entity Book,

+## Integration tests

+There should be list of usages (set of commands) and application that should be generated with them.

+Every integration test should generate new application and compare it with the existing one